pixelite1201/agora_evaluation/docs/project_joints_vertices.md

 Download the [SMPL-X](https://smpl-x.is.tue.mpg.de/) model and place it in demo/model/smplx.
 Download the npz version and rename the models to SMPLX_MALE.npz, SMPLX_FEMALE.npz and SMPLX_NEUTRAL.npz

-Download the kid_template_file from where??
+Download the kid template vertices from [AGORA](https://agora.is.tue.mpg.de) and place them in utils.

 ### For SMPL projection:
 Download the [SMPL fits](https://agora.is.tue.mpg.de/) model and extract it in demo/GT_fits